Shapinsay: 19th century

 David Balfour also gave the island its most noticeable landmark when he recruited an Edinburgh architect, David Bryce, to transform Cliffdale House into the Scottish Baronial Balfour Castle.
-Other buildings he added to the island include the porter's lodge (now a public house called The Gatehouse), a water mill, a school, and a gasworks that remained operational until the 1920s.
-The gasworks is in the form of a round tower with a corbelled parapet of red brick and carved stones—including one possibly removed from Noltland Castle on Westray, which is inscribed with the year 1725.
+Other buildings he added to the island include the porter's lodge (now a public house called The Gatehouse), a water mill, a school and a gasworks that remained operational until the 1920s.
+The gasworks is in the form of a round tower with a corbelled parapet of red brick and carved stones, including one possibly removed from Noltland Castle on Westray, which is inscribed with the year 1725.
 The structure appears to be fortified, in accordance with Balfour's intention to give the village a medieval appearance.
 David Balfour was also responsible for the construction of Mill Dam, a wetland which was once the water supply for the mill and is now an RSPB nature reserve.

 Fishing for herring and cod grew in importance during the 19th century.
 Herring fishing was expanding generally in Scotland at that time, with fishing stations being set up in remote areas.
 Herring fishing began in 1814 on Stronsay and soon spread throughout the Orkney Islands.
-By the middle of the century, Shapinsay had 50 herring boats.
+By the middle of the century Shapinsay had 50 herring boats.
 Cod became important largely because the Napoleonic Wars forced English fishing boats to fish further north.
 Local fishermen, who had been catching fish using lines from small boats for centuries, began trawling for cod, though fishing was largely a part-time venture.
 Helliar Holm's beaches were used to dry both herring and cod after they had been salted.
 With the end of the Napoleonic Wars, which led to cheaper sources of soda ash becoming available from continental Europe, the kelp industry collapsed by 1830.
-This collapse fueled agricultural reform, as crofters accustomed to earning a second income had to now earn more from farming.
+This collapse fuelled agricultural reform, as crofters accustomed to earning a second income had now to earn more from farming.